 If your website is important to your business, it’s essential to schedule time to keep it running smoothly.
 Therefore we regularly write about the things you should do to keep your site in shape.
 In this post, we’ll write about the most basic of all: checking for 404 errors.
 Note: this post does not cover the required elements of a …Read: "Website maintenance: Check and fix 404 error pages"

-When you delete a page (or post) from your site, you delete one or more URLs too.
-That old URL, when visited, will usually return a 404 not found error.
-But is that what you wanted?
-Maybe that page should be redirected somewhere.
-If not, and you deliberately deleted that content, serving a 410 header would actually be …Read: "How to properly delete a page from your site"
+Whenever you delete a page (or post) from your site, you also delete one or more URLs.
+That old URL, when visited, will usually return a ‘404 not found’ error, which is not the best thing for Google or your users.
+Is that what you really wanted to happen?
+You could redirect that deleted page …Read: "How to properly delete a page from your site"

 If you’ve been working on your site for a while, you might have come across a soft 404 error.
 Google Search Console might have sent you an email notifying you of a number of soft 404 errors on your site.
 But what are these errors?
 What is ‘soft’ about a 404 error?
 Why do they …Read: "What is a soft 404 error and what to do about it?"

 Sometimes I encounter new “SEO hacks” that people apply, that are actually anti-patterns.
 One of these new anti-patterns I noticed is the pattern of 301 redirecting all your 404 pages to your homepage.
 Let me explain why this is a lot like cleaning up your room by throwing everything into a drawer and what the …Read: "SEO Anti-patterns: 301 redirect all your 404s to your homepage"